-Well known as an organist and harpsichordist, Douglas Hollick studied with Peter Hurford whilst organ scholar at Hull University, and subsequently with Marie-Claire Alain in Paris and Gustav Leonhardt in Amsterdam.
+Well known as a specialist in early keyboard instruments, Douglas Hollick studied organ with Peter Hurford whilst organ scholar at Hull University, and subsequently with Marie-Claire Alain in Paris and both organ and harpsichord with Gustav Leonhardt in Amsterdam.
 He has played widely both here and abroad, including the 1991 Prague Early Music Festival, and in Melbourne, Sydney, and the 1992 Fremantle Bach Festival in Australia.
-Visits to the Czech Republic have continued, with teaching and concerts in Prague, Brno and Ostrava, a member of the jury of the 1996 Organ Competition in Opava, and a Czech Radio recording.
+Visits to the Czech Republic continued for some years, with teaching and concerts in Prague, Brno and Ostrava, a member of the jury of the 1996 Organ Competition in Opava, and two Czech Radio recordings, the latest in 2007.
 In 1999 he played in the Dolní Lukavice Haydn Festival in Bohemia.
-In visits to Germany he has played concerts on the Silbermann organs in Dresden and Pfaffroda, and in 2004 and 2005 on the restored 17th century organ of St Johannis, Hamburg-Neuengamme.
-Elsewhere in Europe have been organ recitals in Stuttgart, Roskilde Cathedral and Helsingør in Denmark, and Helsingborg in Sweden.
-2003 saw a return to Sydney in Australia, and four concerts.
-Other concert venues have included Westminster Abbey, St Paul’s Cathedral and St John’s Smith Square in London, Winchester, Ely, Carlisle and Chester Cathedrals, Southwell Minster, Trinity, Clare, Wolfson and St Catharine’s Colleges Cambridge, and in the Edinburgh, King's Lynn, and Finchcocks Festivals, together with Hull, Southampton, Nottingham, Warwick and Edinburgh Universities.
-He teaches both organ and harpsichord at Cambridge University and the Birmingham Conservatoire.
+In visits to Germany he has played organ recitals in Stuttgart, and on the Silbermann organs in Dresden and Pfaffroda, and in 2004 and 2005 on the restored 17th century organ of St Johannis, Hamburg-Neuengamme.
+Elsewhere in Europe have been recitals in Roskilde Cathedral and Helsingør in Denmark, and Helsingborg in Sweden, where he played in the Buxtehude Festival of 2007.
+2003 and 2011 saw return visits to Sydney in Australia, and the Glebe Festival, as well as recitals in Western Australia.
+A particularly memorable occasion was a performance of Bach's Goldberg Variations in the 2008 St David's Festival in Wales to a large and appreciative audience in the Cathedral.
+Other concert venues have included Westminster Abbey, St Paul's Cathedral and St John's Smith Square in London, Winchester, Ely, Carlisle and Chester Cathedrals, Southwell Minster, and in Trinity, Clare, Wolfson, Girton, Newnham, Churchill and St Catharine's Colleges Cambridge, The Queen's College Oxford, together with Hull, Southampton, Nottingham, Warwick and Edinburgh Universities.
+Festival performances include the Edinburgh, King's Lynn, Finchcocks and Gravity Fields Festivals.
+He teaches organ, harpsichord and performance practice in Clare and Trinity Colleges Cambridge.

 A wide repertoire includes major works like the Goldberg Variations and Clavierübung III of Bach, and also works by lesser known composers such as Kuhnau, Benda, Moyreau and Séjan.
 Programmes often have a particular theme (such as Fantasy, inebriation and madness), and mixed harpsichord and organ programmes can be particularly interesting.
-The musicality, authority and virtuosity of Douglas Hollick’s playing ensure that his concerts are always stimulating and enjoyable.
+The musicality, authority and virtuosity of Douglas Hollick's playing ensure that his concerts are always stimulating and enjoyable.
 For harpsichord recitals and chamber music in the UK, he uses his own 1989 copy of the 1711 Pierre Donzelague instrument.
-Lecture recitals and educational work are also undertaken with this instrument - Douglas Hollick made early keyboard instruments for 15 years up to 1990 in parallel with his playing, so he is uniquely qualified in this respect.
+Educational work is also undertaken with this instrument - Douglas Hollick made early keyboard instruments for 15 years up to 1990 in parallel with his playing, so he is uniquely qualified in this respect.
+Masterclasses can be arranged to link with a particular concert programme, giving students a deeper insight into the music by being able to listen to performances as well as play themselves.
+Clavichord is now becoming another regular concert instrument with the acquisition of the 1909 Dolmetsch Chickering instrument from Christopher Hogwood's collection.
+Whilst a more intimate venue is ideal, this instrument has quite a big voice and projects well.
+A recording of Haydn sonatas from the 1780s is planned on this clavichord, which is a perfect match for this music.

-Recordings available from Riverrun Records: World Première recording of harpsichord and organ works of Christophe Moyreau (RVRCD 60).
-This is enigmatic and wonderful music of mid-18th century France, superbly performed on Douglas Hollick’s own Donzelague harpsichord and the Metzler organ of Trinity College Cambridge (by kind permission of the Master and Fellows of Trinity College).
+Recordings available from Riverrun Records ( www.rvrcd.com ): World Première recording of harpsichord and organ works of Christophe Moyreau (RVRCD 60).
+This is enigmatic and wonderful music of mid-18th century France, superbly performed on Douglas Hollick's own Donzelague harpsichord and the Metzler organ of Trinity College Cambridge (by kind permission of the Master and Fellows of Trinity College).
 Buxtehude, master and pupil (RVRCD 67) contains organ music by Buxtehude, his teachers Lorentz and Scheidemann, and his pupils Leyding and Bruhns.
-Recorded on the Marcussen reconstruction of Buxtehude’s organ in the church of Sct Mariae, Helsingør, where Buxtehude was organist from 1660-1668, this recording illustrates many aspects of Douglas’ recent research into performance practices of this period, and is attracting very good reviews.
-The latest recording just released on Riverrun is ‘Revolution’ (RVRCD 71) - Music from the period of the French Revolution, featuring organ, harpsichord and square piano.
-Please go to http://www.rvrcd.co.ukfor further information and to order.
+Recorded on the Marcussen reconstruction of Buxtehude's organ in the church of Sct Mariae, Helsingør, where Buxtehude was organist from 1660-1668, this recording illustrates many aspects of Douglas' research into performance practices of this period, and has attracted very good reviews.
+Following this on Riverrun is 'Revolution' (RVRCD 71) - Music from the period of the French Revolution, featuring organ, harpsichord and square piano.
+Buxtehude, a tercentenary tribute: music of the Baroque avant-garde (RVRCD 79) recorded on the organ of Trinity College Cambridge and a harpsichord by Douglas Hollick based on the 1638 Ruckers in the Russell Collection.
+The latest CD, Bach: under the influence (RVRCD 121) was released in late 2017, again recorded on the organ of Trinity College Cambridge, with works by Scheidemann, Weckmann, Buxtehude, Pachelbel, Fischer and J S Bach, based around four ostinato variation works in the Andreas Bach Buch - Buxtehude's Passacaglia, Pachelbel's D minor Ciacona, J C F Fischer's Chaconne, and J S Bach's Passacaglia.

 Comments from the press have included: